 If your space heater shows signs of wear such as broken cords, power fluctuations, or inconsistent temperature, immediately replace.
-An old space heater can malfunction and start a fire or overheat and leave an odor/smoke smell in the air.
+An old space heaters can malfunction and start a fire or overheat and leave an odor/smoke smell in the air.
 Never overuse a space heater and if you smell burning, immediately unplug and discontinue use.

 When dealing with frigid temperatures, space heaters are a quick solution to help fight the cold.
 Using them safely will keep you warm and your home or office safe this winter.